 COPD patients have a high work of breathing (WOB) and experience difficulty exhaling air from their lungs.

-- Pressure support (PS) assists a patient’s breathing to allow more volume to enter their lungs, decreasing their WOB.
+- Pressure support (PS) assists patients’ breathing to enable more volume to enter their lungs in a shorter period of time, decreasing their WOB.

-- Appropriate PS decreases the patient’s WOB, which lowers their respiratory rate and allows more time to exhale.
+- PS decreases the patient’s work of breathing, which lowers their respiratory rate and allows more time to exhale.

 Less time spent in inspiration allows more time in expiration, allowing intrinsic PEEP to decrease further, leading to a decrease in WOB.

-- ResMed's TiControl™ feature allows clinicians to set a maximum value for time spent in inspiration, which ensures effective cycling to prolong the time spent in expiration.
+- ResMed's TiControl™ feature allows clinicians to set a maximum value for time spent in inspiration, which ensures effective cycling to increase the length of time the patient stays in expiration.

 It is essential to maintain reliable breath triggering and cycling synchronisation between the patient and the device.